connorjc/grading/README.md

 * `section?/compiled` - source code that compiles with or without warnings are moved here
 * `section?/failed` - source code that **fails** to compile is moved here
 * `section?/<username>_comments.txt` - automatically generated but **must be edited during manual grading**
-* `GRADES.csv` - generated based on the docked points in the `<username>_comments.txt` files after manual grading  for easy updating of the grade book
+* `GRADES.csv` - generated based on the docked or added points in the `<username>_comments.txt` files after manual grading  for easy updating of the grade book